MBM Glossaries: Category Management Definition

 Category Hierarchy / Category Decision Tree

 A consumer’s hierarchy of priorities that influence their decision-making on their purchases.
-The decision tree is commonly visualised as a family tree that specifies product attributes such as brand, flavour, price, size, etc.
+The decision tree looks like a family tree.
+It specifies product attributes such as brand, flavour, price, size, etc.

 A detailed strategy on how to help achieve specific business objectives by utilising proper category management.
-Category planning involves diagnosing strengths and existing opportunities of a business that can be improved on and how the entire chain of producers, suppliers, and retailers can benefit from the plan.
+Category planning involves diagnosing strengths and existing opportunities of a business.
+It explores those that can be made better.
+Including, how the entire chain of producers, suppliers, and retailers can benefit from the plan.

 A relatively new brand that challenges the top players, creating a strong market presence and aggressively works toward taking a significant market share from its competitors.